bmuschko/gradle-clover-plugin/README.md

 * `testResultsDir`: Specifies the location of the JUnit4 test results XML report.
 This is necessary when the test use the new JUnit4 @Rule mechanism to declare expected exceptions.
 Clover fails to detect coverage for methods when this mechanism is used.
 This solution uses a feature of Clover that takes the coverage information directly from the JUnit XML report.
 * `testResultsInclude`: If testResultsDir is specified this must be an Ant file name pattern to select the correct XML files within the directory (defaults to TEST-*.xml).

+Within `report` closure you can define a closure named `columns` to enable selection of columns for the report output.
+This feature implements support for the columns defined in Clover documentation [Clover ReportComumns Nested Element](https://confluence.atlassian.com/clover/clover-report-71600095.html#clover-report-Columns).
+Each line in the closure must begin with the name of the column to add followed by a Groovy map with the 4 optional attributes for the column.
+We support `format`, `min`, `max` and `scope`.
+The format and scope values are checked against the documented supported contents and will throw errors if unsupported values are used.
+We do not implement support for the `expression` column at this time, if you attempt to use it the plugin will throw an error:

+* `format`: Determines how the value is rendered.
+Depending on the column, this may be one of raw, bar, % or longbar.
+* `min`: Sets a minimum threshold on the value of the column.
+If the value is less than this it will be highlighted.
+* `max`: Sets a maximum threshold on the value of the column.
+If the value is greater than this it will be highlighted.
+* `scope`: Controls at which level in the report the column will appear.
+The scope attribute can be one of: "package", "class" or "method".
+If omitted, the column will be used at every level in the report.
+Note that only the following columns support the scope attribute: expression, complexity, complexityDensity, coveredXXX, uncoveredXXX and totalXXX.

 Within `report` closure you can define a closure named `historical` to enable Clover historical reports generation: